ethnh/ethnh/README.md

 - automatically-updating personal contact information (private by default)

- -See events from govt agencies, organizations, people you follow, visualized on a map
+- See events from govt agencies, organizations, people you follow, visualized on a map

 - Discover relevant content